neicnordic/neic.no/training.md

 include: training
 ---

-## Ratatosk Mobility Enhancement cut-off dates
+## Mobility Enhancement cut-off dates

 ### Course Mobility
 We are happy to announce an [open call for course mobility proposals](/training/course-mobility).
 NeIC’s [Ratatosk](/ratatosk) mobility enhancement programme is a framework for transferring courses, extend and/or supplement national training efforts (even across national borders) in a Nordic context.